When Should Users Check? Modeling Confirmation Frequency inMulti-Step Agentic AI Tasks: Discussion

 As tasks grow longer, participants in our study found confirmation increasingly difficult: extended linear logs made it hard to locate issues, leaving users disoriented.
 This highlights a core design question—what level of detail should agents expose for effective supervision?
 Current UIs that present step-by-step activity lists with screenshots are often too low-level, overwhelming users with detail without offering structure.
-Future interfaces should balance informativeness and abstraction, allowing users to monitor actions without being lost in execution traces.
-One promising direction is to summarize and restructure agent actions hierarchically, so that users can reason about plans at multiple levels of abstraction rather than scanning long linear logs.
+Recent systems surface the same tension in different domains: some agents selectively pause at ambiguous decision points \cite{peng2025morae, feng2024cocoa, huq2025cowpilot}, some agents visualize execution traces in hierarchical way \cite{zhou2024improving}, and image agents maintain explicit intent states or reuse prior user preference models to reduce the number of refinement rounds \cite{hahnproactive, li2025efficient}.
+All of these systems must implicitly decide how much internal state and history to show, and when asking for additional input is worth the user’s effort.
+Agents should offer \emph{targeted transparency}, surfacing additional detail, explanations, or plan summaries only at checkpoints where the expected benefit of more information outweighs the cost of user attention.
+Hierarchical representations of agent behavior are one concrete instantiation of this idea: by grouping low-level actions into higher-level chunks, interfaces can let users quickly scan the structure of a run and then drill down only where something looks suspicious.
 If such hierarchical structuring is adopted, our CDCR pattern remains intact, but diagnosis time may decrease in a logarithmic fashion—since users could locate errors by checking higher-level chunks first (e.g., binary or ternary splits) rather than scanning all low-level steps.
+Our scheduler provides a normative basis for deciding where these targeted transparency checkpoints should sit.
+The same logic can be used to decide when to reveal more of the agent’s internal state as models become more accurate and routine errors become rare, shifting the role of confirmation from catching frequent mistakes to timing when additional transparency is most valuable.